Content

 Here are some ways to support your sexual health if your penis is larger than average.

-Choose the right condom: Men with a larger penis size may also have to take more care that their condoms can fit their extra girth or length.
+Choose the right condom.
+Men with a larger penis size may also have to make sure their condoms can fit their extra girth or length.
 Buying condoms that are too small can put you at risk of them breaking during intercourse.
 (Learn more about condom sizing here.)

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!